 You might be more familiar with Pecorino as a cheese, but today we are joining our Italian Food, Wine and Travel friends to explore the Italian white wine called Pecorino.
 But fear not!
 If you came here thinking our recipe involved some Pecorino cheese, we’ve got that here, too.

 If you are like me, you are likely to have been enjoying Pecorino cheese before you heard there was a wine called Pecorino.
 No, Pecorino wine isn’t name for the cheese, as I initially thought may be the case.

 Pecora means sheep in Italian.
 Pecorino cheese is made from sheep’s milk, so it’s easy to see how the cheese was dubbed Pecorino.
 Legend has it that sheep have been found nibbling Pecorino grapes in the vineyard, and that is how we have a wine and a cheese with the same name.

-According Wine Guy, Pecorino was found growing wild in the Marche region of Italy, then cultivated and brought back from the bring of extinction.
+Pecorino was reportedly found growing wild in the Marche region of Italy, then cultivated and brought back from the bring of extinction.
 Now Pecorino wine grapes are cultivated in a number of Italian regions, most notably the Marche and Abruzzo.

 Pecorino Wine in Abruzzo

 Last spring I had a chance to go on a press trip visiting wineries in Abruzzo.
 While the region is most noted for their red wine, Montepulciano d’Abruzzo, our hosts were also sure that we had a chance to try the excellent array of white wines available from the region.
 While Trebbiano is the most common white wine in Abruzzo, Pecorino is also getting a good amount of attention.